-The lead product using our Micropump technology is Coreg CR, which we developed with GlaxoSmithKline (GSK) and which is approved, marketed and sold in the U.S. Coreg CR is an extended-release formulation of Coreg (carvedilol phosphate), a beta blocker that is considered the standard of care for the treatment of moderate to severe heart failure and left ventricular dysfunction following myocardial infarction.
+The lead product using our Micropump technology is Coreg CR, which we developed with GSK and which is approved, marketed and sold in the U.S. Coreg CR is an extended-release formulation of Coreg (carvedilol phosphate), a beta blocker that is considered the standard of care for the treatment of moderate to severe heart failure and left ventricular dysfunction following myocardial infarction.
 Coreg CR was approved by the FDA on October 20, 2006 for use in the treatment of moderate to severe congestive heart failure; left ventricular dysfunction following myocardial infarction; and hypertension.
 We began work with GSK in 2003 when we entered into a license agreement for use of our Micropump technology for an extended release formulation of carvedilol phosphate; the product was launched in March 2007.
-We have produced Coreg CR microparticles on a cost plus basis pursuant to a separate supply agreement that expired on December 31, 2010.
-Since the expiration of the supply agreement, we have been supplying Coreg CR microparticles to GSK as a unilateral accommodation so as to secure their supply while the parties negotiate a new supply agreement.
-We are the sole supplier of microparticles to GSK and we anticipate that the negotiations will not have a negative impact on the Company.
-To date, \$23 million in milestone payments have been received from GSK; Flamel is eligible to receive an additional \$2 million if certain milestones are achieved.
-In 2010, we recognized royalty revenue of \$8.5 million.
+Prior to 2011, we produced Coreg CR microparticles on a cost plus basis pursuant to a separate supply agreement that expired on December 31, 2010.
+From January 1, 2011 until October, 2011 we supplied Coreg CR microparticles to GSK as a unilateral accommodation so as to secure their supply while we negotiated a new supply agreement.
+In October, 2011, we announced that we signed a new supply agreement with GSK for the production of Coreg CR microparticles and we remain the sole supplier of Coreg CR microparticles for GSK.
+Under the agreement, we will receive guaranteed minimum payments to supply Coreg CR microparticles over a minimum period of five years.
+No earlier than January 1, 2013, GSK may terminate the agreement at their sole discretion by giving six months written notice.
+The agreement defines the manufacturing relationship between the two companies following the expiration of the previous supply agreement on December 31, 2010.
+Pursuant to the agreement, we received a payment of €1.3 million (\$1.8 million) during the third quarter of 2011 and a further €1.3 million (\$1.8 million) payment in the fourth quarter of 2011, as well as a higher margin on all product produced by Flamel since January 1, 2011.
+To date, \$23 million in milestone payments have been received from GSK and Flamel is eligible to receive an additional \$2 million if certain milestones are achieved.
+In 2011, we recognized royalty revenue of \$8.2 million.

 The Hatch-Waxman exclusivity period for Coreg CR ended on April 20, 2010.
-It is possible that Coreg CR may experience generic competition from one or more competitors following approval of an Abbreviated New Drug Application (, or ANDA).
-To date, two ANDA filings have been submitted to the U.S. FDA The first was submitted by URL Pharma in March 2008 and has not received tentative or final approval.
+It is possible that Coreg CR may experience generic competition from one or more competitors following approval of an ANDA.
+To date, three ANDA filings have been submitted to the FDA.
+The first was submitted by URL Pharma in March 2008 and has not received tentative or final approval.
 We received notice of a second filing submitted by Lupin Pharmaceuticals in March 2011.
 In May 2011, we announced the filing of a lawsuit in the U.S. District Court for the District of Columbia against Lupin for infringement of our US Patent No. 6,022,562, which is associated with Coreg CR.
-We submitted a Citizen's Petition to the FDA that respectfully requests that the FDA require any proposed generic formulations of Coreg CR to meet the same requirements that the FDA required for the approval of Coreg CR, which is a higher standard than is otherwise required under the minimum bioequivalence regulations.
+We have also received notification of a third submission, by Anchen Pharmaceuticals, which pertains solely to the 40 mg dosage form.
+We have submitted a Citizen's Petition to the FDA that respectfully requests that the FDA require any proposed generic formulations of Coreg CR to meet the same requirements that the FDA required for the approval of Coreg CR, which is a higher standard than is otherwise required under the minimum bioequivalence regulations.
 In October 2010, the FDA granted our petition in part and denied it in part.
 No generic formulation of Coreg CR has been approved to date.